Sensitivity Analysis

 The Single Pass method

-When running using the default 'Single Pass' method, the sensitivity analysis will perform an initial run with all the risks included.
+When running using the default ‘Single Pass’ method, the sensitivity analysis will perform an initial run with all the risks included.
 The included risks are the ones selected in the Analyze tab.
-It will then systematically re-run the entire analysis, excluding one risk at a time to allow it to gather specific information on the impacts of each risk.
+It will then systematically re-run the entire analysis excluding one risk at a time to allow it to gather specific information on the impacts of each individual risk.

-When the analysis has been completed, Safran shows the results for each risk.
+When the analysis has completed Safran shows the results for each risk.
 The Impacts pane lists all the risks, initially sorted by schedule impact.
 The tornado chart shows you the same numbers as the table.
 The S-Curves pane shows all the corresponding curves for these risks, color-coded according to the color of the risk.

 The Multiple Passes method

-As well as the default 'Single Pass' method, sensitivity analysis can also be run using the 'Multiple Passes' method, also known as risk prioritization.
+As well as the default ‘Single Pass’ method, sensitivity analysis can also be run using the ‘Multiple Passes’ method also known as risk prioritization.

 Tornado View